If you’re talking about cricket coach education in Yorkshire then a chat with Kevin Gresham is the best place to start.

 Here’s more info from the ECB on the criteria for each course.

 To find the latest coaching courses across Yorkshire, visit the Yorkshire Cricket Board website.
-For 2024, there are dozens available to book on, depending on your level of experience and how far you’d like to progress.
+For 2025, there are plenty to book on, depending on your level of experience and how far you’d like to progress.

 Getting coaching qualifications takes time and cost but the payoff comes with skills that last a lifetime and the ability to deliver cricket sessions for years to come.